ADVANCED EQUINE HEALTH CARE

-In this subject, students deepen and apply clinically their underpinning equine health knowledge, by learning how to plan and provide for the nursing care needs of equine patients, and to work as an effective team with equine veterinarians.
-From a veterinary nursing perspective, students will examine legal and ethical impacts on the equine sector to help prepare them for ethically and legally challenging decisions and for ensuring that the advice they give to owners is appropriate.
+In this subject, students deepen and apply clinically their underpinning equine health knowledge, by learning how to plan and provide for the nursing care needs of equine patients, and to work as an effective team with equine professionals.
+Students will examine legal and ethical impacts on the equine sector to help prepare them for ethically and legally challenging decisions and for ensuring that the advice they give to owners is appropriate.
 Students will integrate the husbandry requirements of horses with health and nursing knowledge to plan holistic individually tailored patient care.
 Students will also plan how to create and implement evidence based infection control protocols, including for serious zoonotic diseases.
 Finally, students will learn about equine reproduction and the knowledge and skills required for veterinary nurses to play an active role in assisting with equine reproductive care and management.

 SchoolSchool of Life Sciences